Vyvnn/Week2_IP/README.md

-It check whether the date and month entered is valid. if either of them is invalid,  the output user should be alerted and asked to enter a birth date  i.e"Please pick your birthdate" .when a user selects gender before the dae of birth,they will be prompted with the same alert message.
+It check whether the date and month entered is valid. if either of them is invalid,  the output user should be alerted and asked to enter a birth date  i.e"Please pick your birthdate" .when a user selects gender before the day of birth,they will be prompted with the same alert message.

 Also if a valid date is selected and no gender selected,the output user is alerted and asked to select a gender i.e "Please pick your gender" .